Skip to main content

 • Satis: https://satis.corp.internal

 AWS CodeArtifact tokens expire after 12 hours.
-Use maintenance to refresh the token at the start of every session.
+Use maintenance to set up the token refresh command so the agent can re-run it when needed.
 This example configures npm, pip, and Maven to use CodeArtifact.

 awscli is pre-installed on Devin’s base image.
 You only need the token refresh and registry configuration.